shrutisheoran/voting-dapp/README.md

 # Voting DAPP With API server

 > This is an Ethereum block chain for voting purposes.
-It contains backend as well as an REST API server.
+It contains backend as well as a REST API server.